18 Unmissable Things to Do in San Francisco (Map + Local Tips)

 Tips:

-- Free samples inside!
+- Free samples at the fortune cookie factory!

 8. Painted Ladies: The “Full House” Houses